 A smart material

-Polyvinyl chloride, or PVC, is one of the most widely used polymers in the world.
+Polyvinyl chloride, or PVC, is one of the most widely used plastics in the world.
 It was first produced commercially in the late 1920s after additives were blended into this mixture to create a plastic which quickly became popular for its flexible, durable and cost-effective qualities.
 Today, about 37 million tonnes of PVC are produced worldwide, of which around 5,5 million tonnes are made in Europe – making PVC Europe's third most popular plastic.

 PVC brings important benefits to products and applications in areas as diverse as construction, automobile manufacturing, medical devices, electronics and electrical equipment, packaging and fashion.
 Whether it is rigid or flexible, PVC helps to make cars lighter and resistant against corrosion, it enables windows to last longer, allows fresh water delivery through the use of durable piping, and stores blood to save and improve people's lives.